Onboard Mission Replanning for Adaptive Cooperative Multi-Robot Systems: Discussion

-We train with a batch size of 5000 and a learning rate of $1 \times 10^{-4}$ for up to 50 epochs with early stopping.
+\textbf{Training:} We train with a batch size of 5000 and a learning rate of $1 \times 10^{-4}$ for up to 50 epochs with early stopping.
 Using 1,000,000 training and 100,000 validation samples, model training on an NVIDIA A100 GPU takes $\sim$1 hour.
+Major software dependencies include: Python 3.10.16, RL4CO 0.5.0.dev, TorchRL 0.6.0, PyTorch-Lightning 2.3.8.